 John was the eldest son of Thomas Kendrick and his wife, Agnes Bye, a lady from a very old and much respected family in Reading.
-Thomas was a prosperous clothier, who, probably before John was born in 1573, moved into a large and comfortable house opposite the Rose Inn in Minster Street, Reading, one of the largest in St. Mary's Parish.
+Thomas was a prosperous clothier, who, probably before John was born in 1573, moved into a large and comfortable house opposite the Rose Inn in Minster Street in Reading, one of the largest in St. Mary's Parish.
 Through its orchard and formal garden ran the little Holybrook, and beyond another tributary of the Kennet was a meadow for the spreading, drying and bleaching of cloth after fulling.
 By his property, Thomas earned the right to the title of gentleman and assumed the family coat-of-arms.

 John was educated at the Reading Free School, later called the Grammar School, which was housed in the old Abbey guesthouse near St. Laurence's Church.
 The upper part of this building was the Town Hall, where John's father presided as Mayor in 1580.
 John was then but seven years old and was, like the rest of the boys, probably just beginning to have Latin and Greek whipped into him.
 He almost certainly knew William Laud (later Archbishop of Canterbury) who was just a few years his junior.